-Many people have a difficult time in living a normal life when they have to battle with anxiety and other fear related issues.
-Dealing with anxiety on a daily basis can be very challenging and frustrating.
+Many people have a difficult time living a normal life when they have to battle with anxiety and other fear related issues on a regular basis.

 1. Educate yourself regarding your mental health issues: It is important to learn as much as you can about your mental health disorder so you can better manage your situation.
 Talk to a professional who can give you advice on how to manage your situation.

-3. Learn from your experiences: In every anxiety-related situation you experience, begin to learn what works, what doesn’t work, and what you need to improve on in managing your fears and anxieties.
+3. Learn from your experiences: In every anxiety-related situation you experience, begin to learn what works, what doesn’t work, and what you need to improve on in getting rid of your fears and anxieties.
 Use what you have learned when you experience another similar situation.

 4. Know where to go for help: Your family doctor is a great source in getting help for your mental health issues.
 Your local hospital is another place you can visit to find treatment.
 Hospitals know a lot of good counselors and mental health programs in your area and they can lead you in the right direction.

 5. Surround yourself with supportive friends: You need to surround yourself with positive people.
 A person can always go to a support group where they can meet people who are also struggling with their mental health.

 6. Be patient with yourself: Do not be hard on yourself when things do not go as planned.
 Dealing with anxiety and fear can be challenging so be patient.
 Do not be in a rush to get things done.
 Go at a pace that you feel comfortable with when accomplishing your regular activities.

 7. Take it one day at a time: Instead of worrying about how you will get through the rest of the week or month, try to focus on today.
 Each day can provide us with different opportunities to learn new things and that includes learning how to deal with your problems.
 You never know when the answers you are looking for will come to your doorstep.